France in Spring: Secret Spots You’ll Fall in Love With

 Normandy’s Historic Sites and Coastline

 The blend of natural beauty and profound history makes Normandy a truly unique destination in Northern France.
-It’s a place that stays with you long after you leave.
+The location creates an experience which remains with visitors after they depart.

 The Côte d’Azur: Mediterranean Glamour